skiptools/.github/profile/README.md

-Skip is a Swift to Kotlin transpiler.
+Dual-platform app development in Swift